Kvar-ispw17/kvar-ispw17.github.io-src/content/post/newalbum.md

 ## 1-Moon

-This tracks was first appeared in my "Digital Monster: Tamer" album in 2015.
+This track was first appeared in my "Digital Monster: Tamer" album in 2015.
 The song is intended to describe an encounter with a grand moon pouring the moonlight in the room and clear the mood of the whole environment.

 ## 2-Stars